timofeymukha/turbulucid/README.rst

 Validation
 ----------

-Turbulucid comes with a test of unit tests, covering part of its functionality.
+Turbulucid comes with a number of unit tests, covering part of its functionality.
 Expanding the test suite is a work in progress.
 The tests are ran on Travis after each commit.
-To run the tests on your machine go to the top-level directory of turbulucid and run :code:`pytest tests`.
+To run the tests on your machine, go to the top-level directory of turbulucid and run :code:`pytest tests`.

 The best way to validate the functionality is to apply turbulucid to post-processing some simple dataset, which can also be opened in another software in order to compare results.
 To that end, three datasets are provided in the turbulucid/datasets folder.